alevani/ant_war_simulation/README.md

 # The ant kingdom

-From the many known species, ants form the very first insect kingdom.
-Them alone account for 20% of the total animal biomass.

 Ants emerged 120 millions years ago but really became something big only 60 millions years after

+From the many known species, ants form the very first insect super kingdom.
+Indeed, it Is now a known fact that them alone account for 20% of the total animal biomass.

+...

+This super kingdom however is far from being a unified heaven.
+From the 11'000 classified species and the about 20'000 expected species, rare are the ants that get along together. [a few examples of ants getting along and ants not getting along?]

-about 20'000 ant species (11'000 classified, 1/3 of all insect biomass)
+- about 20'000 ant species (11'000 classified, 1/3 of all insect biomass)

-They adapt to each env, that's why they exist everywhere.
+>  They adapt to each env, that's why they exist everywhere.

 https://www.livescience.com/747-ants-rule-world.html